-A comprehensive sport medicine care facility, the clinic's staff includes certified athletic therapists, sport and manual physiotherapists, sport massage therapists, sport physicians, orthopaedic surgeons, a certified pedorthist and a registered psychologist (in clinical neuropsychology).
+A comprehensive sport medicine care facility, the clinic's staff includes certified athletic therapists, sport and manual physiotherapists, sport massage therapists, sport physicians, and an orthopaedic surgeon.
 Each professional is committed to offering an exceptional quality of care to help you get back in action faster.

 This is a teaching clinic for our professional staff.
 You may be seen by an undergraduate or post-graduate student in addition to the supervising clinician.